oduwole-ayomipo/little-lemon-restaurant/README.md

 # Little Lemon Wep App - Meta Capstone Project

-Welcome to the repository documenting my journey through the Capstone Project course, where I built a React-based web app for the Little Lemon restaurant.
+Welcome to the repository documenting my journey through the Meta Capstone Project course, where I built a React-based web app for the Little Lemon restaurant.
 This project showcases my skills in front-end web development using React and serves as a comprehensive demonstration of my abilities.

 ## Table of contents